ibm-cloud-docs/containers/storage-cos-install.md

     :   The maximum number of parallel requests that can be sent to the {{site.data.keyword.cos_full_notm}} service instance to list files in a single directory.
 All storage classes are set up with a maximum of 20 parallel requests.

     `ibm.io/object-store-endpoint`
     :   The API endpoint to use to access the bucket in your {{site.data.keyword.cos_full_notm}} service instance.
 The endpoint is automatically set based on the region of your cluster.
-If you want to access an existing bucket that is located in a different region than the one where your cluster is in, you must create a custom storage class and use the API endpoint for your bucket.
+If you want to access an existing bucket that is located in a different region than the one where your cluster is in, you must create your own storage class and use the API endpoint for your bucket.

     `ibm.io/object-store-storage-class`
     :   The name of the storage class.